 Six lenses, resolved into one defensible picture.

 A diagnosis is worthless if nothing changes.
-Ethos C² is our execution engine — two sovereign intelligence platforms that act on what R² reveals.
+Ethos C² is our decision engine — two independent intelligence platforms that act on what R² reveals.
 The Digital Brainreasons over a 600,000-page governance corpus; the Quiet Room stress-tests the decisions that matter most.
-Together: advice, counsel, and assured execution.
+Together: advice, counsel, and strategic decisions.

-Governance-grade reasoning over a sovereign, citation-backed knowledge corpus — answers you can trace to source.
+Governance-grade reasoning over a self-hosted, citation-backed knowledge corpus — answers you can trace to source.

 Adversarial decision intelligence for high-stakes calls under pressure — your toughest critic, before reality is.